Journey to the origins of Trip Hop

 I am glad that I don’t remember how much I spent for this album when I won that auction on Ebay years ago.
 Not because I would think it was too much.
 Just because it was probably a lot.
 But this is the kind of album that you either want to have, and then you just have to pay what it’s worth, or… well, or you probably just don’t care too much about music.

 As indicated above, this is a pretty solid must-have.
-Even if only for getting DJ Shadow’s genre-defining “Lost And Found (S.F.L)” and his “Alternative Interlude ’93 Version” of “In/Flux”, just in case you don’t own these epic tracks as 12″ originals.
+Even if only for getting DJ Shadow’s genre-defining “Lost And Found (S.F.L)” and his “Alternative Interlude ’93 Version” of “In/Flux”, just in case you don’t already own these epic tracks as 12″ originals.
 After all, you get a whopping 16 extra tracks in the bargain.
-And just in case you are pointing towards the subtitle of this collection (“A Collage Of 16 Instrumental Excursions From The Hip-Hop Avant Garde”) – yes, they seem to have added two tracks after the art work had been done.
+And just in case you are pointing towards the subtitle of this collection (“A Collage Of 16 Instrumental Excursions From The Hip-Hop Avant Garde”) — yes, they seem to have added two tracks after the art work had been done.
+It’s 18.
 We don’t complain.

 It’s an elite bunch that contributed to this collection.
-Nightmares On Wax, La Funk Mob, U.N.K.L.E, Howie B, Autechre, Attica Blues, Palm Skin Productions – not all of them went big or even survived the early years of trip hop, but at that time it was all major league, and it all fits well under the claim that James Lavelle had given his label: “Soundtracks Of Experimentation”.
+Nightmares On Wax, La Funk Mob, U.N.K.L.E, Howie B, Autechre, Attica Blues, Palm Skin Productions — not all of them went big or even survived the early years of Trip Hop, but at that time it was all major league, and it all fits well under the claim that James Lavelle had given his label: “Soundtracks Of Experimentation”.

 It doesn’t make much sense to go through all of the 18 not 16 tracks, even if all of them would deserve a comment — even the ones by lesser known artists.
 It actually says a lot about the quality of “Headz” that a track by some guys called Awunsound is just as good as most of the other material, even if it was the only thing they ever published.
 For a definition of what this compilation is all about, these first to sides work just fine.

-Looking back from 2021, it’s really interesting to see how deeply hip- or trip hop Nightmares On Wax were in those days, the beats still a little rougher, the samples darker and edgier.
+Looking back from 2021, it’s really interesting to see how deeply Hip- or Trip Hop Nightmares On Wax were in those days, the beats still a little rougher, the samples darker and edgier.
 And it is good to get a reminder that one of the big names of French electronic music, Philippe Zdar, was part of La Funk Mob, showing what a big talent magnet James Lavelle and his label were back in the mid-90s.
-Their “Ravers Suck Our Sound” is another early trip hop classic on this compilation.
+Their “Ravers Suck Our Sound” is another early Trip Hop classic on this compilation.

 Another example is someone called M.F.
 Outa’ National, a guy that later was smart enough to dump the moniker and record unter his real name — Joseph Malik — on the German Compost label.
 Or Autechre who had just begun to make a name for themselves and seem like outliers with their deeply electronic approach.
 But the way they combine this with the unexpected warmth of a “Summer Madness” sample is really classy.